kgilds/kevinsblogIII/posts/2021-12-28-shiny-proxy-fun/index.md

   - R
 tags:
   - shinyproxy
-image:
-  caption: ''
-  focal_point: ''
 ---

 This [article](https://michaeldewittjr.com/dewitt_blog/posts/2020-10-03-shinyproxy-serving-websites/) got me thinking about other hosting possibilities such as html files and bookdown reports.